lenskit/lkpy/docs/index.rst

 LensKit for Python (also known as LKPY) is the successor to the Java-based LensKit toolkit and a part of the LensKit project.

-If you use Lenskit in published research, cite [LKPY]_.
+If you use LensKit in published research, cite [LKPY]_.

 ..
 [LKPY]
     Michael D. Ekstrand.
 2020.